-In November 2013, Governmental Accounting Standards Board (GASB) issued Statement No. 71 "Pension Transition for Contributions Made Subsequent to the Measurement Date-an amendment of GASB Statement No. 68".
-The provisions of this statement are required to be applied simultaneously with the provisions of Statement 68 which is effective for periods beginning after June 15, 2014.
-This statement will not have any effect on the District's financial reporting.
+In January 2016, the Governmental Accounting Standards Board (GASB) issued Statement No. 80 "Blending Requirements for Certain Component Units - an amendment of GASB Statement No. 14".
+This statement, which is effective for fiscal periods beginning after June 15, 2016, will not have any effect on the District's financial reporting.